Gulf Cartel: Los Zetas

 One of the first missions of Los Zetas was to eradicate Los Chachos, a group of drug traffickers under the orders of the Milenio Cartel, who disputed the drug corridors of Tamaulipas with the Gulf Cartel in 2003.
-This gang was controlled by Dionisio Román García Sánchez alias El Chacho, who had decided to betray the Gulf Cartel and switch his alliance with the Tijuana Cartel; however, he was eventually killed by Los Zetas.
+This gang was controlled by Dionisio Román García Sánchez, alias El Chacho, who had decided to betray the Gulf Cartel and switch his alliance with the Tijuana Cartel; he was eventually killed by Los Zetas.
 Once Cárdenas consolidated his position and supremacy, he expanded the responsibilities of Los Zetas, and as years passed, they became much more important for the Gulf Cartel.
-They began to organize kidnappings; impose taxes, collect debts, and operate protection rackets; control the extortion business; securing cocaine supply and trafficking routes known as plazas (zones) and executing its foes, often with grotesque savagery.
-In response to the rising power of the Gulf Cartel, the rival Sinaloa Cartel established a heavily armed, well-trained enforcer group known as Los Negros.
-The group operated similar to Los Zetas, but with less complexity and success.
-There is a circle of experts who believe that the start of the Mexican Drug War did not begin in 2006 (when Felipe Calderón sent troops to Michoacán to stop the increasing violence), but in 2004 in the border city of Nuevo Laredo, when the Gulf Cartel and Los Zetas fought off the Sinaloa Cartel and Los Negros.
+They began to organize kidnappings; impose taxes, collect debts, and operate protection rackets; control the extortion business; securing cocaine supply and trafficking routes known as plazas (zones) and executing foes, often with grotesque savagery.
+In response to the rising power of the Gulf Cartel, the rival Sinaloa Cartel established a heavily armed, well trained enforcer group known as Los Negros.
+The group was similar to Los Zetas, but with less complexity and success.
+There is a circle of experts who believe that the start of the Mexican drug war did not begin in 2006 (when Felipe Calderón sent troops to Michoacán to stop the increasing violence), but in 2004 in the border city of Nuevo Laredo, when the Gulf Cartel and Los Zetas fought off the Sinaloa Cartel and Los Negros.

-In 2002, there were three main divisions of the Cartel, all ruled over by Cárdenas and led by: Jorge Eduardo "El Coss" Costilla Sanchez, Antonio "Tony Tormenta" Cárdenas Guillen, and Heriberto "El Lazca" Lazcano Lazcano.
+In 2002, there were three main divisions of the Cartel, all ruled over by Cárdenas and led by Jorge Eduardo "El Coss" Costilla Sanchez, Antonio "Tony Tormenta" Cárdenas Guillen, and Heriberto "El Lazca" Lazcano Lazcano.

 Upon the arrest of the Gulf Cartel boss Cárdenas in 2003 and his extradition in 2007, the panorama for Los Zetas changed—they started to become synonymous with the Gulf Cartel, and their influences grew within the organization.
 Los Zetas began to grow independently from the Gulf Cartel, and eventually a rupture occurred between them in early 2010.

 Standoff with U.S. agents

-On 9 November 1999, two U.S. agents from the Drug Enforcement Administration (DEA) and FBI were threatened at gunpoint by Cárdenas Guillén and approximately fifteen of his henchmen in Matamoros.
+On 9 November 1999, two U.S. agents from the Drug Enforcement Administration (DEA) and FBI were threatened at gunpoint by Cárdenas Guillén and approximately 15 of his henchmen in Matamoros.
 The two agents traveled to Matamoros with an informant to gather intelligence on the operations of the Gulf Cartel.
-Cárdenas Guillén demanded the agents and the informant to get out of their vehicle, but they refused to obey his orders.
-The incident escalated as Cárdenas Guillén threatened to kill them if they did not comply and as his gunmen prepared to shoot.
+Cárdenas Guillén demanded the agents and the informant get out of their vehicle, but they refused.
+Cárdenas Guillén threatened to kill them if they did not comply, and his gunmen prepared to shoot.
 The agents tried to reason with him that killing U.S. federal agents would bring a massive manhunt from the U.S. government.
 Cárdenas Guillén eventually let them go and threatened to kill them if they ever returned to his home turf.